impredicative/irc-rss-feed-bot/README.md

 ##### Optional
 These are optional and are independent of each other:
-* **`anew`**: If `true`, this skips posting all preexisting entries in a new feed, i.e. it starts anew.
+* **`anew`**: If `true`, this skips posting all preexisting entries in a new feed.
 A new feed is defined as one with no prior posts in its channel.
 The default value is `false`, in which case only up to three of the most recent entries are posted.
 The default exists to limit flooding a channel when one or more new feeds are added.
-Either way, none of the future entries in the feed are affected, and they are all posted without reservation.
+Either way, none of the future entries in the feed are affected on subsequent reads, and they are all posted without reservation.
 * **`blacklist/title`**: This is a list of regular expression patterns that result in a title being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
 * **`blacklist/url`**: Similar to `blacklist/title`.